-The Main log presents a high level timeline view of the device health in an easy to read comma-separated values (CSV) format.
+The Main log presents a high level time line view of the device health in an easy to read comma-separated values (CSV) format.
 The log contains many of the key parameters of various subsystems and is meant to be used as a first level triage that can potentially point to a range of specific detailed logs to look at.
 The two rightmost columns in the CSV file allow the log modules and plug-ins to insert asynchronous event based messages into the log.
 This is useful so that by looking at the CSV log you can see when snapshots have been created or when the tool has detected an application to be unresponsive.
 It is also used to show power events such as AC/DC power transitions.

-- Log Interval Specifies the interval, in milliseconds, to poll the collected parameters and write the data to the CSV log file. - Log path Specifies the base log path to store the CSV log file.
-The default to use the default external storage directory which is queried from the Android system. - Log base filename The base filename to use for the CSV file before appending the index number of that particular log file.
-For example, if the base filename is Resource and we are rotating through two log files, the actual filename will be: Resource0.csvand Resource1.csv. - Log file count Specifies the number of files to rotate through.
-Each file is constrained by the Log max size - Log max size Specifies the maximum size, in kilobytes, of each log file for the main CSV log. - Power Enables logging of power related parameters and events.
+- Enable notifications Enables logging for this plugin. - Log Interval Specifies the interval, in milliseconds, to poll the collected parameters and write the data to the CSV log file. - Log path Specifies the base log path to store the CSV log file.
+The default to use the default external storage directory which is queried from the Android system. - Log file count Specifies the number of files to rotate through.
+Each file is constrained by the Log max size option. - Log max size Specifies the maximum size, in kilobytes, of each log file for the main CSV log. - Power Enables logging of power related parameters and events.
 These include battery stats (capacity, current, voltage, etc) and AC/DC power notification events. - System resources Enables logging of CPU and memory related items (Avg/current CPU load, program memory, storage memory, process count, etc). - Wifi Enables logging of wireless LAN items (WLAN power, signal strength, essid, connected AP, etc). - Cellular Enables logging of wireless WAN items (WAN power, network type, signal strength, connected cell tower, etc). - Network Enables logging of network items (IP address, default gateway, etc).

 - Bluetooth Enables logging of Bluetooth items (Bluetooth power, discoverable, connected, etc). - GPS Enables logging of GPS data (position, speed, etc). - GPS update frequency Specifies the frequency of GPS updates requested from the system.
 This setting can greatly affect battery life when using the tool.
-Frequent GPS updates will use a lot of power and the effects are greater if the device is indoors where a position cannot be obtained. - Output The output is a set of comma separated files containing the requested data.
-The number of files and the file size is determined by the configuration.
-These files can be viewed using Microsoft Excel.
+Frequent GPS updates will use a lot of power and the effects are greater if the device is indoors where a position cannot be obtained. - · Light Enables logging of ambient light.